Deepak-147/Microservices-using-Springboot/README.md

   ![schema](./images/schema.png)

 > ⚠️ **Warning:** DO NOT delete the containers.
-You can stop them, but do not delete them, as you will lose all the data.DO NOT delete the containers.
-You can stop them, but do not delete.
-As you will loose all the data.
+You can stop them, but do not delete them, as you will lose all the data.

 - Verify the API endpoints